 “a short story is like a quick kiss in the dark from a stranger.
 That is not, of course, the same thing as an affair or a marriage, but kisses can be sweet, and their very brevity forms their own attraction.”

 Don't agree?
 Perhaps you're reading the wrong ones.
-Whether you’re a sceptic or simply at a loss as to where to start, here are 10 excellent and perhaps less-known Victorian gothic short stories you can find in the library and read for free:
+Whether you’re a sceptic or simply at a loss as to where to start, here are 10 excellent and less-known Victorian gothic short stories you can find in the library and read for free:

 'Ken’s Mystery', Julian Hawthorne (1888)